AlysterF/8week-SQL-challenge/Case Study #2 - Pizza Runner/README.md

 ## Case Questions

+In this case study the first challenge is to clean and correct anything wrong with the original tables.
-In this case study, the questions were splitted by topics:
+Once the correction is done, the questions were splitted by topics:

 <details close>
   <summary> <b> A. Pizza Metrics </b> </summary>